TBSDrJ/Speed_Compare_Bernoulli/Bernoulli.md

 $$2^{2k-1}pB_{2k} \equiv \sum_{j=1}^{(p-1)/2} (p-2j)^{2k} \pmod{p^3}$$

 We will use them in this order because they are currently in increasing order for computation time -- you can see this mostly in how many terms are in the sum portion.
 The first two have the same number of terms there, but the first has two powers of two in the fraction (which are trivial to compute using bit shifting), where the second has only one so the first is a bit faster.

+Some years ago, I calculated all of irregular primes up to about 1.4 million (running a couple of dozen CPU cores 24/7 for about 6 months), and, in all those millions of cases, one of these 4 tests was sufficient to resolve the question of divisibility.